brummer10/Ratatouille.lv2/README.md

 When you've loaded a second model, the "Blend" control will blend between the two models and mix them to simulate your specific tone.

-To round up your sound you can load a Impulse Response File in the last slot.
+To round up your sound you can load two Impulse Response Files and mix them to your needs.

 Ratatouille.lv2 supports resampling when needed to match the expected sample rate of the loaded models.
-Both models and the IR File may have different expectations regarding the sample rate.
+Both models and the IR Files may have different expectations regarding the sample rate.

 ## Dependencies